joelbreit/Notes/Programming/Programming Lanugages/C#/C# Notes.md

 - [ ] attributes and reflection?
 - [ ] Tell me about LINQ and its syntax.
 - [ ] Other C family languages
+- [ ] Tell me about object initializers

 - [x] How do I get started compiling and running C# code in VSCode?